India–Japan relations: Hinduism in Japan

+Though Hinduism is a little-practiced religion in Japan, it has still had a significant, but indirect role in the formation of Japanese culture through Buddhism.
+Other examples of Hindu influence on Japan include the belief of "six schools" or "six doctrines" as well as use of Yoga and pagodas.
+Many of the facets of Hindu culture which have influenced Japan have also influenced Chinese culture.
+People have written books on the worship of Hindu gods in Japan.

 Buddhism

 Buddhism has been practised in Japan since its official introduction in 552 CE according to the Nihon Shoki from Baekje, Korea by Buddhist monks.
-Although some Chinese sources place the first spreading of the religion earlier during the Kofun period (250 to 538).
 Buddhism has had a major influence on the development of Japanese society and remains an influential aspect of the culture to this day.
+Japanese Buddhism is originally derived from the Chinese cannon, with influences from the Tibetan cannon and Pali cannon.

 Cultural exchanges between India and Japan began early in the 6th century with the introduction of Buddhism to Japan from India.
 The Indian monk Bodhisena arrived in Japan in 736 to spread Buddhism and performed eye-opening of the Great Buddha built-in Tōdai-ji, and would remain in Japan until his death in 760.
 Buddhism and the intrinsically linked Indian culture had a great impact on Japanese culture, still felt today, and resulted in a natural sense of amiability between the two nations.

 As a result of the link of Buddhism between India and Japan, monks and scholars often embarked on voyages between the two nations.
 Ancient records from the now-destroyed library at Nalanda University in India describe scholars and pupils who attended the school from Japan.
 One of the most famous Japanese travellers to the Indian subcontinent was Tenjiku Tokubei (1612–1692), whose nickname was derived from the Japanese name for India.
+Relations between the two nations have continued since then, but direct political exchange began only in the Meiji era (1868–1912), when Japan embarked on the process of modernisation.